clavalpe/chatbot/README.md

 1. **Set environment variables:**

     Before running the application, set up the .env file in the root directory.
-This file should contain the OPENAI_API_KEY variable and any other required environment variables.
+This file should contain the OPENAI_API_KEY variable.
 Here's an example:

     ```bash
     echo "OPENAI_API_KEY=<your_openai_api_key>" > .env